brandlewco/jesserieser-hugo-cc/content/collections/guns-pizza.md

-  Articulating a collective sense of helplessness is challenging, but understanding it is presumably easy as we witness what appears to be a solvable problem escalating into frequent and repetitive disasters with little to no action, yielding a numbness fostered by complacency and grotesque apathy.
+  Articulating a collective sense of helplessness is challenging, but understanding it is presumably easy as we witness what appears to be a solvable problem escalating into frequent and repetitive disasters with little to no action, yielding a numbness fostered by complacency and apathy.
 collection_awards: []
 collection_press: []
 collection_exhibition: []